rix4uni/Interlace/README.md

 Both `-t` and `-tL` will be processed the same.
 You can pass targets the same as you would when using nmap.
 This can be done using CIDR notation, dash notation, or a comma-delimited list of targets.
 A single target list file can also use different notation types per line.

 Alternatively, you can pass targets in via STDIN and neither -t or -tL will be required.

+**Note:** If a target file (`-tL`) is empty or contains only whitespace, Interlace will display a clear error message indicating the file is empty, without showing a full traceback.

 # Variable Replacements
 The following variables will be replaced in commands at runtime: